 Behaviourables & Futuribles*:

 i-DAT’s creative interventions into the realms of the Internet of Things, remote sensors, robotics, Props and Wearables (everywareables?) has established a rich framework for investigating the emergent properties of things that sense and like to talk about it.
 The design, engineering and fabrication of these devices or things, is a very haptic and intimate part of this research theme.
+These project build on our Smarter Planet relationship with IBM and an international network of artists, researchers and developers.

 Example projects include: